jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-## The last sentence is the first sentence
+## The first and last sentences

+Read the first sentence and then the last sentence.
+Skip everything in between for the moment.
+Skim the answer choices.
+Now you've got your context.
+You know what topics are going to be relevant.
+You know what type of answer is expected.
+As you go through the rest of the scenario and answer choices, your brain is already working quietly to connect the dots.
+You're primed to pay close attention to key information as you continue reading.

+At this point, you can skim the answer choices and probably immediately rule out one or two.
+In some cases, the answer is obvious (but don't jump until you've read everything)..

-Read the last sentence of the question first.
-Then go back to read from the start of the scenario.
-This frames what you’re being tested on and you’ll be more primed to pay attention to key information.
+Finally, go back to read the rest of the scenario and attack the answer choices.

 You’ll avoid the situation where you’re reading along thinking you know exactly the diagnosis, only to come to the end and realize the prompt is asking you something different like a side effect of the treatment for that obvious disease.
 If you had known the prompt, you could have been reading the scenario and already thinking of how to make a connection to the prompt.
+Wasted time and energy.

 If there’s an image, look at it before reading the full question to see if you recognize anything.
 Often, after only reading the final prompt and glancing at the answer choices, you can already rule out one or more wrong choices in seconds.

-Another variant is to read the first sentence and the last sentence, and between those two you should be able to come up with a differential diagnosis that can immediately rule out some of the answer choices.  *These two sentences help you frame the question, and the answer is often immediately apparent.*
+Classic histology can be a tip off.

 ## The first sentence contains a big clue.